Back to Articles

 NMAP – A Free Network Mapping Tool

-About NMAP
+About Nmap

-Leverage the Scripting Libraries
+Leverage the Scripting Engine (NSE)

-nmap --script asn-query [--script-args dns=] <target>
+nmap --script asn-query [--script-args dns=<resolver>] <target>

 nmap --script discovery <target>